hazelcast/hazelcast-platform-demos/banking/credit-value-adjustment/README.md

 This example is "_straight-through processing_" of Risk, and uses commercial Hazelcast features.

-You will a Jet Enterprise license.
+You will need a Jet Enterprise license.

 Register [here](https://hazelcast.com/download/) to request the evaluation license keys you need, and put them in your `settings.xml` file as described in [Repository top-level README.md](../../README.md).